Burnley: How do Vincent Kompany's Clarets compare to the best teams in Championship history?

 What's the current record?
 Watford conceded only 30 goals in 46 games during their 2020/21 promotion season, which equates to just 0.65 goals per game.
 Preston did the same in 2005/06, when they eventually lost to Leeds in the play-off semi-finals.

 Can Burnley break it?
-Yes, but they would have to not concede a single goal across their final eight games to set a new record and concede just one more to match the current record.
-They are currently on course to concede 35 based on their current average of 0.76 goals conceded per game.
+No, but they can equal it.
+The Clarets have shipped 30 in 39 games so far and are currently on course to concede 35 based on their current average of 0.77 goals conceded per game.

 What's the current record?
 Middlesbrough, amazingly, shipped just eight goals on their way to finishing second behind Burnley in the 2015/16 campaign.